SherifKamalSalem/WadiniApp/README.md

 - [x] Search for any place just enter the first few letters and autocomplete will highlights all related places
 - [x] Request a ride will send a notification to the nearest driver.
 - [x] Notification has the passenger name, ride distance and trip estimated price.
+- [x] You can start trip, end Trip and get directions.

 # Screenshot